 Consider an out-of-order processor with support for simultaneous multithreading.
-The processor has a single, unpipelined floating point divider that takes N cycles when the numerator has N bits.
+The processor has a single, unpipelined floating point divider that takes N cycles when the numerator has N bits that are set.
 The processor also has support for very precise timers.